 Dieters should always consult their doctor before beginning any weight loss program, according to experts at the Mayo Clinic and Web MD.

-Health professionals can help set realistic goals and help dieters plan a safe exercise regimen and diet according to individual health conditions.
+Health professionals can help set realistic goals and help dieters plan a safe exercise routine and diet according to individual health conditions.
 Losing weight may lose its charm if an individual gets sick in the process.

 Death may even be an unfortunate side effect for some severe liquid and fasting diets.